 At UNIGE, we want the working and studying environment to be built on trust and respect.
 That means that people who see other people saying or doing inappropriate things should come forward and take action, both to show people that there are limits here at UNIGE and to help the harassed person and make them feel less isolated.
+It is also important to act as a witness for other people.
 We are all responsible for creating this environment, which should help to prevent this type of abuse in the long term.